Wayy07/intelect-md/README.md

 3. Original routes for orders management were at `/admin/comenzi`

 All of these routes now contain placeholder UI waiting for API integration.

+##  Local JSON Data:
+Since you only need specific products, we're now using mock data instead of making external API calls.